RayMoham/IntelliSummary-AI/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- React.js: Used for building the user interface, providing a dynamic and responsive experience.
+- **React.js**: Used for building the user interface, providing a dynamic and responsive experience.
-- TypeScript: Employed to enhance code quality and maintainability with strong typing.
+- **TypeScript**: Employed to enhance code quality and maintainability with strong typing.
-- Redux Toolkit: Utilized for state management, enabling efficient data handling and API requests.
+- **Redux Toolkit**: Utilized for state management, enabling efficient data handling and API requests.
-- Tailwind CSS: Applied for styling the application, ensuring a modern and consistent design.
+- **Tailwind CSS**: Applied for styling the application, ensuring a modern and consistent desig

-## <a name="Features">🔋 Features</a>
+## <a name="features">🔋 Features</a>

 👉 **Modern User Interface**: A modern and user-friendly interface, offering an intuitive experience for users.